You can still access the UC Berkeley Library’s services and resources during the closure. Here’s how.

-A Non-Governmental Organization (NGO) or Civil Society Organization (CSO) is any organization not established by government agreement.
-In practice they comprise the "third sector" of modern society, in addition to the public and private sectors.
-For more background see What is an NGO? by Peter Willetts at City University, London.
+A Non-Governmental Organization (NGO) or Civil Society Organization is any organization not established by government agreement.
+They comprise the "third sector" of modern society, in addition to the public and private sectors.
+For more background please see What is a Non-Governmental Organization? by Peter Willetts at City University, London.

 Non-Governmental Organization (NGO) information on the Internet can be located using the following directories and the NGO search engine below.